tibbben/geospatial-visualization/syllabus.md

 > Learning Objectives:

--   Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb)
+-   Understand the basics of digital color theory for printers (subtractive - cmyk) and screens (additive - rgb).
--   Know cartographic standards for the use of fonts in labeling geographic features on a map
+-   Know cartographic standards for the use of fonts in labeling geographic features on a map.
--   Understand how cartographic elements come together in a map to tell stories
+-   Understand how cartographic elements come together in a map to tell stories.

 >  Practical Objectives:

 -   Symbolize several data layers in the GIS and prepare the maps for export to a design application.
+-   Create a final publication ready map in a design application of choice to be presented through a medium of choice.

 >  Assigned Reading:

--   *Making Maps* (Krygier & Wood, 2016) chapter ...
+-   *Making Maps* (Krygier & Wood, 2016)
+  -

 >  Optional Reading: